YucheChen-UofSC/Personal_Website/_pages/lab.md

 <h3>Ning Ding</h3>
 <div style="text-align: justify;">
 Hi, I'm Ning Ding, and you can also call me Bruce.
-I received both my bachelor's and master's degrees from Hunan University, during which I also participated in exchange programs at UC Berkeley and McGill University.
+I received both my bachelor's and master's degrees from Hunan University.
 My research interests focus on applying large language models (LLMs) to address the complex challenges facing modern transportation systems.
-Outside of academics, I enjoy playing badminton and fishing.
 If you're interested in my work or would like to connect—feel free to reach out! 🫡<br>
 </div>

 <h2>Alumni</h2>